 Spinal Cord Injuries

 A spinal cord injury occurs when you injure your neck or back, thereby damaging your spinal cord and the nerves that run through it.
-The results of an SCI likely will be paralysis of the parts of your body below the level of your injury.
+The results of an SCI likely will be paralysis of the parts of your body below the level of your construction accident injury.
 The two main types of paralysis are paraplegia and quadriplegia.

 Paraplegia affects the lower half of your body.
 As a paraplegic, you likely will be unable to control the muscles in your legs, feet and possibly hips.
 You also likely will have little or no sensation in those parts of your body.
 In other words, you will be unable to walk and will need to use a wheelchair to get from one place to another.